New Housing Price Index

 [an error occurred while processing this directive]

-Toronto and Oshawa, as well as Winnipeg were the top contributors to the NHPI increase in December.
+Toronto and Oshawa as well as Edmonton were the top contributors to the NHPI increase in February.

-In Windsor, prices declined as builders offered incentive packages in order to stimulate sales.
+In Calgary, builders offered promotional prices and bonus upgrade packages in order to stimulate sales.

-In Montréal, as well as in Québec, builders reported lower negotiated selling prices in December.
+In Ottawa–Gatineau, builders recorded lower negotiated selling prices in February.

-The main contributors to the year-over-year increase of the NHPI in December were the metropolitan regions of Toronto and Oshawa, Montréal and Ottawa–Gatineau.
+The main contributors to the year-over-year increase of the NHPI in February were the metropolitan regions of Toronto and Oshawa as well as Montréal.

-The New Housing Price Index (NHPI) measures changes over time in the selling prices of new residential houses agreed upon between the contractor and the buyer at the time of the signing of the contract.
+Note: The New Housing Price Index measures changes over time in the selling prices of new residential houses agreed upon between the contractor and the buyer at the time of the signing of the contract.
 It is designed to measure the changes in the selling prices of new houses where detailed specifications pertaining to each house remain the same between two consecutive periods.
-The prices collected from builders and included in the index are market selling prices less value added taxes, such as the Federal Goods and Services Tax (GST) or the Harmonized Sales Tax (HST).
+The prices collected from builders and included in the index are market selling prices less value added taxes, such as the Federal Goods and Services Tax or the Harmonized Sales Tax.

 This release presents data that are not seasonally adjusted and the indexes published are final.